chainsofothers/chainsofothers/README.md

 typically a dry texter and blunt though i do still enjoy interactions

+might be less active then normal due to personal stuff going on rn

 gender apathetic but he/him still slightly preferred

 nearly an adult so dont try to friend me if you are younger then 15